Chaotic Noncoherent SWIPT in Multi-Functional RIS-Aided Systems: MF-RIS-aided Chaotic System Design

 \section{MF-RIS-aided Chaotic System Design}

-In this section, the SR-DCSK frame structure is considered in the context of our MF-RIS-aided network.
+In this section, the SR-DCSK frame structure is considered in the context of our MF-RIS-aided network\footnote{This work can also be generalized in the context of the newly proposed stacked intelligent metasurfaces, which is essentially composed of stacked multi-layer reconfigurable surfaces \cite{r3r1}.}.
 Note that, power transfer occurs here at the EH section, while information transfer takes place through the IT and IR section, respectively.